BLOG

 Form 1099-K is a form designed to help payment settlement networks report customer transactions to the IRS.

-It’s important to note that this form was not designed to be used by cryptocurrency exchanges.
+It’s important to note that Form 1099-K was not designed to be used by cryptocurrency exchanges.
 Form 1099-K shows the gross volume of all of your transactions with a given exchange — whether or not they are taxable.

 In recent years, cryptocurrency exchanges like Gemini and Coinbase have stopped issuing Form 1099-K because of the confusion they cause.

-Starting in the 2022 tax year, the threshold for 1099-K is lowering.
-Payment networks will be required to issue Form 1099-K if customers have at least $600 in transaction volume and any number of transactions.
-It remains to be seen whether cryptocurrency exchanges will follow suit.
+Since 2022, the threshold for Form 1099-K has lowered.
+Payment networks are now required to issue Form 1099-K if customers have at least $600 in transaction volume and any number of transactions.
+However, most cryptocurrency exchanges no longer send Form 1099-K to customers.

 Which exchanges send Form 1099-K to customers?